NbAiLab/notram/guides/flax.md

 source gptneo-red/bin/activate
 ```

 Run this on the VM.
-Dont worry if the first commend has some errors.:
+Dont worry if the first command returns a few errors.:
 ```bash
 pip install --upgrade clu
 pip install "jax[tpu]>=0.2.16" -f https://storage.googleapis.com/jax-releases/libtpu_releases.html
 export USE_TORCH=False
 ```

 Run this in python to verify that all works:
 ```python
 import jax